Reasoning in the Dark: Interleaved Vision-Text Reasoning in Latent Space: Method

 \subsection{Multimodal Latent Reasoning}

 Figure~\ref{fig:method} provides an overview of our approach.
 In IVT-LR, the latent reasoning is conducted over both \emph{latent text} and \emph{latent vision}.
-Following~\cite{hao2024training}, the textual modality bypasses explicit token prediction: instead of using the embedding of the previous explicit text token, we represent the latent text with the hidden state $h_{t-1}^{hidden}$.
+Following~\cite{hao2024training}, the textual modality bypasses explicit token prediction: instead of using the embedding of the previous explicit text token, we represent the latent text with the hidden state $h_{t-1}^{hidden}$, which effectively encodes the necessary reasoning logic and preserves richer intermediate information in a continuous latent space.
 Meanwhile, the latent vision is designed to model the dynamic focus on the visual features at each step.
 Specifically, we extend latent reasoning to visual modality by selecting the $k$ most relevant visual features from the image embedding set.
 Thus, an attention-based selection mechanism is designed to choose a fixed number of image embeddings from the full set $[z_1, z_2, \dots, z_J]$.
 We utilize the sum of attention weights across all layers to identify the $k$ image embedding positions with the highest cumulative scores.
 The selected features are appended to the hidden states $h_{t-1}^{hidden}$, resulting in a multimodal latent representation $[h_{t-1}^\text{latent}, z_{t-1}^\text{selected}]$.
 The input to the model at step $t$ thus consists of all prior hidden states and their selected visual features, along with any preceding question embeddings, which can be written as $E_t = [e_1, \dots, e_N, h_{1}^\text{latent}, z_{1}^\text{selected}, \dots, h_{t-1}^\text{latent}, z_{t-1}^\text{selected}]$.
 The model fuses these multimodal representations to obtain $e_t^\text{fused} = f(E_t)$, which is projected through the output head to yield the next-token distribution $\mathcal{M}(x_{t+1} \mid E_t) = \text{softmax}(W \cdot e_t^\text{fused})$.
 This design allows the model to perform step-wise multimodal latent reasoning without generating intermediate reasoning sequences.

 [1]{\STATE #1}